jojo2956481/push_swap/README.md

 To handle different input sizes efficiently, the project implements sorting algorithms from three distinct complexity classes.
 Each class represents a trade-off between simplicity of implementation and performance.

 ---
 ### 1. Simple Algorithms (O(n²))

 Simple algorithms are based on repeated comparisons and local rearrangements of elements.
 They are easy to implement and understand but become inefficient as the number of elements increases.

 **Typical behavior:**
-- Elements are compared one by one.
-- Multiple passes are required to reach a sorted state.
+- Elements are scanned repeatedly to find a target value.
+- One element is placed in its final position per pass.
 - The number of operations grows quadratically with input size.

-### 1. Insertion Sort (Non-Optimized) — O(n²)
+### 1. Selection Sort (Optimized for Small Sizes) O(n²)

 **Adaptation to push_swap:**
 - The algorithm operates exclusively on stack A.
-- Sorting is performed using only swap (`sa`) and rotation (`ra`, `rra`) operations.
-- No elements are pushed to stack B.
+- At each pass, the smallest element in the unsorted part of stack A is located.
+- This element is brought to the top using rotations (`ra` / `rra`), then placed in position using swaps (`sa`) if needed.

-**Why it is not optimized:**
+- Stack B is not used.

-- The algorithm does not take advantage of stack B.
+**Why It Is More Efficient Than Naïve Selection Sort**
+- Stack B is actively used to temporarily store sorted elements.
+- Rotations are optimized by choosing `ra` or `rra`.
+- Small input sizes (≤3) are handled with dedicated logic.
-- Many redundant rotations and swaps are required.
+- Avoids redundant swaps and full-stack scans at the end.
-- The number of operations increases rapidly with input size.

-**Use case:**
+**Use Case**
-This version of insertion sort is used only as a baseline algorithm for very small datasets and to illustrate the limitations of simple O(n²) approaches under push_swap constraints
+This algorithm is well suited for:
+- Small to medium input sizes
+- Early stages of a push_swap project
+- Demonstrating how classic algorithms can be adapted and improved using stack-aware strategies

+  It serves as a bridge between simple O(n²) algorithms and more advanced chunk-based or radix-based solutions.
 ---

 ### 2. Medium Algorithms (O(n√n))